Westpac Review: | Updated for 2026

 Westpac is regulated by Financial Conduct Authority (FCA), Prudential Regulation Authority (PRA).

-Westpac, as a business, has a powerful collection of rules for ensuring fair trading onto its platform.
-For information encryption functions, it provides an industry-standard secure socket layer (SSL).
+Westpac, as a business, has a strong collection of rules for ensuring honest trading onto its platform.
+For information encryption functions, it supplies an industry-standard secure socket layer (SSL).

-In accordance with the organization's privacy regulations, customer information is to not be shared with any other institutions or individuals.
-Including credit history and other financial information.
+In accordance with the organization's privacy regulations, customer data is to not be shared with any other institutions or individuals.
+This includes credit history and other financial information.

 Westpac Awards